 As TitanHQ CTO Neil Farrell points out, “the average business user now encounters 3 malicious links per day.”
 Those links are rarely identified as malicious and the malware downloads that result from visiting malicious websites go undetected.

-Web-Borne Threats have Increased Substantially in Recent Years
+Web-Based Threats have Increased Substantially in Recent Years

 Cybercriminals use exploit kits – malicious software that probes for vulnerabilities in browsers – on hijacked webpages and purpose designed, malware-laced websites.
 Zero-day vulnerabilities are frequently identified in web browsers, browser plugins, and extensions and these flaws can be exploited and leveraged to download malware and ransomware.
 Each time a new flaw is identified, it is rapidly added to a swathe of exploit kits.